PHLAK/Splat/README.md

 ### Pattern Character Escaping

-Sometimes you may have characters in a string that shoulnd't be treated as matching expression characters.
+Sometimes you may have characters in a string that shouldn't be treated as matching expression characters.
 In those situations you can escape any character by preceeding it with a backslash (`\`).